List of Top 10 Advanced Excel Formulas & Functions

-Application of RIGHT formula is also same, it’s just that we would be looking at the character from a right of the string.
-However, in case of MID function, we must give the starting position of required text string and length of the string.
+Application of RIGHT formula in excel is also the same, it’s just that we would be looking at the character from a right of the string.
+However, in the case of a MID function in excel, we must give the starting position of required text string and length of the string.

 #9 – OFFSET Formula in Excel

 This advanced excel function with a combination of other functions such as SUM or AVERAGE could be useful in giving a dynamic touch to the calculations.
 It is best used in cases when we are inserting continuous rows into an existing database.
 OFFSET Excel gives us a range where we need to mention reference cell, number of rows, and columns.
 Ex.
 If we want to calculate the average of the first 5 employees in the company where we have a salary of employees sorted by employee ID, we can do the following.
 The below calculation will always give us salaried.

 - It will give us the sum of salaries of the first 5 employees.

 This advanced excel formula is used to clean up the unimportant spaces from the text.
 Ex.
 If we want to remove spaces at the beginning of some name, we can use it by using the TRIM function in excel as below:

 The resultant output would be “Chandan Kale” without any space before Chandan.